-The framework of genomic script indicates that cancer does indeed contain few underlying principles.
+Coming back to where we started in the beginning, the framework of genomic script does indicate that cancer does indeed contain a few underlying principles.
 These principles appear to effect the functioning of genome of not only a cancer cell but a normal cell too.
 It is possible that different manifestations of those few principles of genomic script resulted in diverse cellular life as we know today and cancer seems to be just a type of it.